-Begin by thinking Avenues Beijing, Avenues London, Avenues São Paulo, Avenues Mumbai.
+Begin by thinking Avenues Shenzhen, Avenues London, Avenues São Paulo, Avenues Mumbai.

-Think of Avenues as one international school with 20 or more campuses.
-It will not be a collection of 20 different schools all pursuing different educational strategies, but rather one highly integrated “learning community,” connected and supported by a common vision, a shared curriculum, collective professional development of its faculty, the wonders of modern technology and a highly talented headquarters team located here in New York City.
+Think of Avenues as one school with many interconnected and interdependent campuses located in the world’s leading cities.
+It will not be a collection of different schools all pursuing different educational strategies, but rather one highly integrated “learning community,” connected and supported by a common vision, a shared curriculum, collective professional development of its faculty, the wonders of modern technology and a highly talented headquarters team located in New York City.

 Every school brochure will say that today’s great schools must prepare students for global life.
 If the 20th century was dominated by American leadership, the 21st century will be, as one Chinese leader said, “a kitchen with many chefs.”
 Modern students must have more than a passing understanding of other cultures, speak other languages fluently and appreciate other histories.

-A global school with faculty and campuses in all the world’s largest cultures will have a huge (and, today, virtually unique) advantage in achieving these new educational requirements.
+A world school with faculty and campuses in leading cities around the globe will have a huge (and, today, virtually unique) advantage in achieving these new educational requirements.
 Existing in and working with another culture is the best way to learn about it.

 Imagine that the chair of Avenues’ Spanish language studies is located at the Avenues campus in Madrid.
 She helps to recruit Spanish teachers for Avenues schools all over the world; selects the best Spanish courseware; conducts professional development/training programs for Spanish teachers; and runs the immersion programs in Madrid in which many Avenues students from around the world will participate.